Frequently Asked Questions about Charter Schools & Enrollment

 Are charter schools successful?

-NYC charter schools significantly outperform their district counterparts in Math annually, and continued this trend for both ELA and Math during 2015-16 testing.
+New York City charter schools outperform and outgain traditional district schools in both ELA and math annually.
 African-American and Hispanic charter students also continue to outperform their district peers.
 In math, African-American charter students are more than twice as likely to be proficient than their district peers, and Hispanic students are nearly twice as likely to be proficient.

 In Central Brooklyn, Harlem, and the South Bronx, where many charter schools are concentrated, and continue to grow, charter performance far exceeds that of the district.
-In the South Bronx alone, 14 of the top 20 schools in math proficiency were charters.
+In Harlem (including schools in CSDs 4 & 5), for example, where charter schools outperformed district schools 56.4% vs. 23.7% in math, charter schools constituted 14 of the top 20 schools.
 You can use our "Data Dashboards" to learn more about a particular charter school’s accomplishments.

 What types of students attend charter schools?